 One thing I try to do at least a few times a month is an apple cider vinegar hair rinse.
-It has a lot of benefits but for me the two big ones are shiny hair and a cleaner scalp.
-For a while I was using the one I featured in this post (which is GREAT, and I highly recommend buying it if you’re more of a buy vs. DIY person), but I quickly realized how easy it is to just make my own!
+It is such a wonderful hair care trick but it’s also incredibly inexpensive to make!
+Perfect for quarantine.
+This rinse has a lot of benefits but for me the two big ones are shiny hair and a cleaner scalp.
+It gets your scalp SO clean – the perfect way to cleanse and remove impurities without stripping your hair of its natural oils, and it’s great for all hair types… even oily hair and dry scalp.
+For a while I was using the one I featured in this post (which is GREAT, and I highly recommend buying it if you’re more of a buy vs. DIY person), but I quickly realized how easy it is to just make my own…!

 Apple Cider Vinegar Hair Benefits

 Apple Cider is kind of just this wonder product.
 Is there anything it doesn’t do?
-I included it as an ingredient in my DIY turmeric face mask (it’s great for pimples as it’s a natural astringent), it can help cure a cold… it’s magical!
+I included it as an ingredient in my DIY turmeric face mask (it’s great for pimples as it’s a natural astringent and has anti inflammatory properties), it can help cure a cold… it’s magical!
 It has a lot of amazing benefits for your hair.

 It’s packed with nutrients.